Flashbang007/senseHat_clock/README.md

-# senseHat_clock
+# SenseHat Clock
-A clock, that shows sensor data for the raspberry pi sense hat.
+A clock that shows sensor data for the raspberry pi sense hat.

 ## Install